r-lyeh-archived/auth/README.md

 - Auth is tiny.
 Header-only.
 - Auth is cross-platform.
 - Auth is self-contained.
 No dependencies.
-- Auth is MIT licensed.
+- Auth is BOOST licensed.

 ### Sample
 ```c++